apache/plc4x/README.md

 NOTE: The C++ build is considered experimental and currently not working properly.

 The `C++` drivers are still under development and still not really usable.
 Therefore, they are located in the so-called `sandbox`.
+Also does it rely on a library called, `boost`, which needs to also be built.

-If you want to build them, this has to be enabled by activating the `with-sandbox` and `with-cpp` maven profiles:
+If you want to build them, this has to be enabled by activating the `with-boost`, `with-sandbox` and `with-cpp` maven profiles:

 ```
-mvn -P with-sandbox,with-cpp install  # add -DskipTests to omit running the tests
+mvn -P with-boost,with-sandbox,with-cpp install  # add -DskipTests to omit running the tests
 ```

-Same applies for the `C# / .Net` implementation with `with-dotnet` profiles.
+The `C# / .Net` implementation is currently in a `work in progress` state.
+In order to be able to build the `C# / .Net` module, you currently need to activate the:
+`with-sandbox` and `with-dotnet` profiles.

 ```
 mvn -P with-sandbox,with-dotnet install  # add -DskipTests to omit running the tests